SarathLUN/udemy-building-modern-web-applications-with-go/section-01/README.md

 - [set up Go workspace](https://golang.org/doc/code.html#Workspaces)
 - install your favorite IDE or text editor.
 I will use [GoLand](https://www.jetbrains.com/go/) for this course.

+## Hello, World!

-- now we can start coding a small program to test if everything is working fine. create a file `main.go` and add the following code:
+- now we can start coding a small program to test if everything is working fine.
 - first we need to initialize a Go module by running command `go mod init <full package name>`, in my case, I initialize a Go module with name `github.com/SarathLUN/udemy-building-modern-web-applications-with-go/section-01`